10 Simple things that make me smile

 What better way to put a smile on your face than being around little kids?
 Who remembers the tv show Kids Say The Darndest Things?
 It was a little comedy show with kids and some of the silliest little things they say or get up to.
 I was always in fits of laughter at these cute clever creatures.
 So every time I get a chance to be around them, I take it up (free baby sitting to some of my friends).
 They always end up interviewing me after I finish interviewing them.
 They ask the silliest things that are bound to make me crack up laughing.
 I love catching them off guard and scaring them, but also teaching them stuff I think they need to know; their letters and numbers, how to read etc. Kids have the cute factor, don’t they?

 Since January 2016, the thing that has brought me the most smiles is my blog.
 After all, it’s my little place on the World Wide Web.
 I enjoy writing, connecting with others, seeing what others write and being in the zone.
 Although some days are harder than others, I’m so happy I have this.
-Rosemarie Groner of wouldn’t know what a God send she is and how happy I was when I stumbled upon a blog post she wrote on Pinterest!
+Rosemarie Groner of The Busy Budgeter wouldn’t know what a Godsend she is and how happy I was when I stumbled upon a blog post she wrote on Pinterest!
 It opened my eyes to the possibilities that I didn’t even know existed!
-And if given the good luck to be a full time blogger on half my current salary, I would take it.
+And if given the good luck to be a full-time blogger on half my current salary, I would take it.
 If you would like to start your own blog, I’ve outlined an easy step by step method on how you could start your own blog here.
-You can use our hosting service provider Bluehost as they have a good deal going now.
+You can use a good hosting service provider like Siteground, Bluehost as they have a good deal going now.

 Do you share any of my smiles?
 I hope so.
 I just love being positive as I know it will brighten someone else’s day as so many people are going through a lot of different challenges right now.